nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 However, if you want to run your application on a different chip and use the nRF91 Series device only as a modem, the serial LTE modem application provides you with an interface for controlling the LTE modem through AT commands.

-The application accepts both the modem-specific AT commands documented in the `nRF91 AT Commands Reference Guide <AT Commands Reference Guide_>`_ and the proprietary AT commands documented in the :ref:`SLM_AT_intro` page.
+The application accepts both the modem-specific AT commands and proprietary AT commands.
+The AT commands are documented in the following guides:

+* Modem-specific AT commands - `nRF91x1 AT Commands Reference Guide`_  and `nRF9160 AT Commands Reference Guide`_
+* Proprietary AT commands - :ref:`SLM_AT_intro`

 Requirements
 ************